sussysloth/ai_aac/README.md

 GPT3-based AAC application for use in my research project.  im testing the effectiveness of AI-powered AACs on speech-impaired adolescent conversational skills.

+inspired by Cboard AAC layout and words included, used opensymbols.org symbols ARASAAC and mulberry for images.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started